-- ✓ The State of Mississippi reimburses the colleges only for students who are residents of the state.
-As with most laws there are exceptions, such as, MPACT beneficiaries, out-of-state Veterans, students who attended all high school years and graduated in Mississippi, etc. - ✓ Therefore, wherever the word 'Resident' is used in these guidelines, flowcharts and tables, it must be understood that the purpose is to determine if a student's credit hours can be reimbursed, provided all other conditions are met. - ✓ A student flagged as in-state resident may not be officially a MS resident, that is, the student may not be able to obtain a MS Driver's License or vote.
-Conversely, a resident may be considered as an out-of-state student if sufficient proof of residency is not timely provided. - ✓ Residency in our context is to determine which students can or cannot be counted for state reimbursement.
-Our determination does not change the legal status (voting, driver's license, etc.) of the students.
+- The State of Mississippi reimburses the colleges only for students who are residents of the state.
+As with most laws there are exceptions, such as, MPACT beneficiaries, qualified MS fostered minors, out-of-state Veterans, students who attended all high school years and graduated in Mississippi, etc. - Therefore, wherever the word "resident or residency" is used in these guidelines, flowcharts, tables, and decision trees, it must be understood that the purpose is to determine if a student's credit hours can be reimbursed, provided all other conditions are met. - A student flagged as an in-state resident may not be officially a MS resident; that is, the student may not be able to obtain a MS Driver's License or vote.
+Conversely, a resident may be considered as an out-of-state student if sufficient MS proof of residency is not timely provided. - Residency in the context of this manual is to determine which students can or cannot be counted for state reimbursement.
+Residency determination for reimbursement purposes does not change the legal status (voting, driver's license, etc.) of the student.